 Never travel overseas without travel insurance from a reliable insurer, with at least £1m or preferably £5m medical cover.
-It should also cover cancellation and loss of cash (up to a limit) and belongings.
-An annual multi-trip policy is usually cheaper than several single-trip policies even for just 2 or 3 trips a year (I have an annual policy myself).
+It should also cover cancellation and loss of cash and belongings, up to a sensible limit.
+An annual multi-trip policy is usually cheaper than several single-trip policies even for just 2 or 3 trips a year, I have an annual policy myself.
 Here are some suggested insurers.
 Seat61 gets a small commission if you buy through these links.

 If you have a pre-existing medical condition or are over 65 (no age limit), see www.JustTravelCover.com.

-If you're resident in Australia, New Zealand, Ireland or the EU, try Columbus Direct's other websites.
+If you live in Australia, New Zealand, Ireland or the EU, try Columbus Direct's other websites.

-If you're resident in the USA or Canada, try Travel Guard USA.
+If you live in the USA try Travel Guard USA.